 Step 7: Moisturize and seal daily or as needed

-These steps will keep your hair healthy, happy and easier to style most of the year.
-Now, for what when you’re to do when it’s super humid and hot.
+These steps will keep your hair healthy, happy, and easier to style most of the year.
+Now, for what when you to do when it’s super humid and hot.

 Good Natural Hair Products For Fighting Off Humidity

-Sure, we all have that special occasion that calls for a straight style just for one night—maybe longer if Mother Nature give’s us permission.
-However, in the back of our minds, as we flat iron, or blow dry each section of our natural hair we know is not going to last over a minute.
-We come up with all sorts of ways to saved our precious heat-styled ‘do, whether it’s running from the front door straight to the car, or covering our hair until we reach our destination.
+Sure, we all have that special occasion that calls for a straight style just for one night—maybe longer if Mother Nature gives us permission.
+However, in the back of our minds, as we flat iron or blow dry each section of our natural hair, we know it will not last over a minute.
+We come up with all sorts of ways to save our precious heat-styled ‘do, whether it’s running from the front door straight to the car or covering our hair until we reach our destination.
 Ladies, we’ve been doing this wrong all along.

 We also have to think about the damage being done to the hair while having fun with various hairstyles.
 Opt for a conditioner that helps to correct the signs of damage.
 Dove Regenerative Nourishment Conditioner does just that.
 The formula is infused with Red Algae + Keratin NutriComplex, which works to repair the internal structure of damaged hair, reconstructing and strengthening it!

-3. Don’t allow your wash and go’s to turn into wash and no’s.
+3. Don’t allow your wash and go’s to turn into the wash and no’s

 As mentioned before, humidity frizz occurs when moisture from the air enters the cuticle of your hair.
 In order for moisture to have the ability to do so, the cuticle of the hair has to be raised.
 How to fix this?
 Use good natural hair products that will close the cuticle, such as the aforementioned Dove Absolute Curls Leave-In Detangler.
 After washing your hair, spray the detangler throughout your hair to smooth the fiber surface, as well as seal the hair cuticle.